pnvnd/observability/docs/tutorials/custom/ibmmq.md

     ```
     ![](ibmmq/ibmmq_04.png)

-6. Run the following command
+6. Run the following command to build the `mq_prometheus` exporter on your Windows machine.
+This file can be copied to another location to be used later (`D:\mq-metric-samples` is used in this example later on).
     ```
     go build -o ./bin/mq_prometheus.exe
     ```